colhountech/PseudoConsole/README.md

 # PseudoConsole.Core

-A .NET wrapper library for executing commands in a pseudo console environment
+A .NET wrapper library for executing commands in a pseudo console environment - Windows only.

 # Introduction
 This refactoring offers several benefits: